Registering as Absent

 - the student cannot begin studies due to being incapacitated by personal illness or injury.

-You can register as absent by e-mailing or mailing a signed Enrolment and registration form and required attachments (e.g. documents that give proof of legal grounds) to Faculty Study Affairs, or by visiting them.
+You can register as absent by e-mailing or mailing a signed Enrolment and registration form and required attachments (e.g. documents that give proof of legal grounds) to Academic Affairs Service Team, or by visiting the Academic Affairs Service Point.